People and Remuneration Committee Terms of Reference

 5. Duties

-5.2.2 In line with current Pay Framework guidance, approve prior to submission to the DHSC Remuneration Committee, the remuneration and contractual arrangements for other senior manager posts evaluated under Agenda for Change which attract a salary over £100k.
+In line with current Pay Framework guidance, prior to submission to the DHSC Remuneration Committee, review the remuneration and contractual arrangements for other senior manager posts evaluated under Agenda for Change which attract a salary over £150k.
 Such sum will include recruitment and retention or additional responsibilities allowance.
 This applies to permanent, fixed term and interim appointments.
-The Committee will also review annually all salaries over £100k including those posts which are taken above £100k by the application of recruitment and retention premia.
+The Committee will also review annually all salaries over £150k including those posts which are taken above £150k by the application of recruitment and retention premia.

 • the salaries and appointment of the Chief Executive and Executive Directors